 The essay offers its author’s typical combination of rich learning with sharp personal observation, much of the latter from his upbringing in the mid-twentieth century Bible Belt of the USA.
 Perhaps that kind of milieu, in its saturation with dogma and a sense that violence is never far away, is in some ways a better preparation for being a global citizen in the twenty-first century than growing up in a milder culture where less of human nature is on display.
 One poignant autobiographical tableau caught this reader’s attention, that of the earnest young student from Dallas patiently pointing out to his relatively liberal professor that every word in the bible was true, and meeting, it seems, a patient and respectful response.
 Would that all such clashes of culture were conducted with such civility and open-ness to learning.

 That they are not points indirectly to what I would see as the one area overlooked in Young’s stimulatingly panoramic observations.
 This neglected area is that of individual personality.
 Why do some people become terrorists while others with just the same socio-political experiences do not?
 If, as many commentators on Islamist terror have argued, like those quoted in Young’s essay, that terrorism is a ‘dragon’s teeth harvest’ from seeds sown by the injustices which the USA delivers to the rest of the world, why are not all those suffering from the injustices contributing to it, and why is it not led by those individuals or groups suffering the most?
-And why should the same phenomenon of fundamentalist terror emerge inside American society itself, and not amongst those who suffer from its internal distribution of injustice?
+And why should the same phenomenon of fundamentalist terror emerge inside American society itself, and moreover not particularly amongst those there who suffer from its internal distribution of injustice?

 These questions do not challenge the basic idea that global inequalities and indignities are essential in the mix that leads to terrorist violence, but they do demand that another necessary condition is added to the explanation.
 This is that there are individuals whose emotional development disposes them to enact violence – for reasons that may be unrelated to, or are only very indirectly related to, current or recent geopolitical factors.
 And it may be right to see this violence as against ‘civilisation’, indeed as deathly (though Gandhi’s observation quoted by Young remains pointful).
 Back in the immediate aftermath of 2001 it was perhaps more plausible that terrorism was simply a response to immiseration for which the ‘West’ was culpable.
 In the years since, the evidence has grown that involvement in terrorism is often associated with psychological damage and instability, and not infrequently with other criminal activity.